yashu-mittal/Dabur-Marketing-Mix-Model/README.md

 ## Power BI dashboard

 `Dabur_GenZ_MMM_Dashboard.pbix` visualizes the model output — channel contribution, ROI, and the budget reallocation what-if — built by importing the tables listed in the workbook's `PowerBI Data Prep` tab (Monthly Data, the Channel Contribution & ROI table, and the Budget Reallocation table).
-Open it in [Power BI Desktop](https://www.microsoft.com/en-us/power-platform/products/power-bi/desktop) (free) to explore or edit the visuals.
+Open it in Power BI Desktopto explore or edit the visuals.
 If you update the source workbook, refresh the data connections in Power BI to pull the latest numbers through.

 ## Limitations